All Episodes

 So I've been driving.

-Wait a minute, that's not that bad.
+That's not that bad.

 No, I drive on average six to ten hours a day.

-Now with this now, does that include unlimited miles too?
+Now, with this now, does that include unlimited miles, too?

-That's the only thing about it, yeah.
+That's the only thing about it.

 That's not a bad deal.